syncfusion-content/xamarin-docs/Xamarin/SfCarousel/getting-started.md

 ---
 layout : post
-title : Getting Started with Syncfusion Carousel Control for Xamarin.Forms description : Learn how to add libraries and to get started with Carousel for Xamarin.Forms platform : Xamarin control : Carousel documentation : ug
+title : Getting Started with Syncfusion Carousel Control for Xamarin.Forms description : A quick tour to initial users on Syncfusion carousel control for iOS and Xamarin.Forms platform. platform : Xamarin control : Carousel documentation : ug